11 seasons available

 Turkish delight; silver; sunscreen.

-The secrets behind creating canvases for painting are revealed.
+The secrets behind creating canvases for painting are revealed; foul-smelling tofu is cooked; bottles are recycled up to 50 times.

 Beehives are created that increase honey production.